mwalters/simple-vagrant-lamp/readme.md

 - Sets PHP configuration values:
 	- Send mail via MailCatcher
 	- Turns on `display_errors`
-	- Turns on error reporting
+	- Turns on `error_reporting` and sets to development values (display everything)
-	- Turns on HTML error reporting
+	- Turns on `html_errors`
 	- Tells PHP about XDebug
-- Restart Apache
+- Restarts Apache

 ## Creating the database dump file
-In case you need some assistance, this command, run from inside the VM, will dump the `devdb` database into a file called `database.sql` and place it into `/var/sqldump/`
+In case you need some assistance, this command, run from inside the VM, will dump the `devdb` database into a file called `database.sql` and place it into `/var/sqldump/` which should be shared to your host computer, thus it will continue to exist even if the VM is destroyed.

 `mysqldump -uroot -proot devdb > /var/sqldump/database.sql`

-## What is MailCatcher
+## What is MailCatcher?
-Check out the link under VM Description for it.
-But the short description is that it catches email being sent by PHP and let's you view it via a web interface (port 1080 on the VM).
-This way you don't have to actually send email to yourself.
-You can check the queue with your browser easily and clear it whenever you'd like.
-You can even send thousands of emails and not worry about a provider getting mad at you, etc.  It's good stuff.
+Check out the [MailCatcher](http://mailcatcher.me/) homepage, but the short description is that it catches email being sent by PHP and let's you view it via a web interface (port 1080 on the VM).
+This way you don't have to actually send email through the internet and wait for it to be delivered, etc.  You can check the queue with your browser easily and clear it whenever you'd like.
+This also means that you could make your VM send thousands of emails (intentionally or unintentionally) and easily see if they would have been delivered.